Kay Krill: Career

-Corporate social responsibility and charitable initiatives

 Under Krill, ANN INC. implemented a series of charitable and corporate social responsibility initiatives and partnerships as part of its broader mission to help women put their best selves forward every day.
 These initiatives and partnerships support women around the globe.
 Since 2005, the company has raised and donated more than $50 million to support causes important to women and children through the ANN Cares platform of charitable initiatives.

-In 2015, ANN INC. celebrated more than a decade of committed partnership with The Breast Cancer Research Foundation, which aims to advance research to improve the lives of women who are treated for or living with breast cancer.
-In 2014, ANN INC. donated more than $4.3 million to fully fund 17 research grants that support lifesaving science in the fight against breast cancer across the U.S. and in Canada.
-Additionally, ANN INC. raised and donated over $5.6 million to support St. Jude Children's Research Hospital.

-As CEO, Krill has also prioritized initiatives and strategies that develop and empower the next generation of female leaders.
-Together with the Vital Voices Global Partnership, ANN INC. established the ANNpower Vital Voices Initiative to provide leadership training, grants and mentorships to junior and senior high school students.
-Each year, the company selects 50 girls who submit an idea to help their community improve and equips them with the knowledge they need to develop their projects.
-Since launching the program in 2011, ANN INC. estimates that it has positively impacted 45,000 people in 15 countries around the world.

-The Responsibly ANN 100,000 Women Commitment, a multi-year program operated by ANN INC., aims to positively impact 100,000 women in the company's supply chain by 2018 by providing them with health and financial literacy training through BSR's HERproject.
-The HERproject empowers female workers to take ownership of their health and well-being and enables them to have more control over their finances, which benefits their future and the future of their families.
-In 2014, the Clinton Global Initiative recognized the 100,000 Women Commitment as a "Commitment to Action" for its emphasis on improving women's health and having a positive impact on apparel supply chains.

 Board memberships

 In addition to her service on the ANN INC. and Ascena Boards, Krill has served on the board of the National Retail Federation, the world's largest retail trade association, since 2011.
 She is also a member of both the Breast Cancer Research Foundation Board of Directors and the Board of Trustees for St. Luke's School (New Canaan, CT).